fontsource/fontsource/scripts/generic/README.md

 ## Usage

-1. Fork this repo, run `yarn` in the main directory to install dependencies and create a new `files` folder matching this filepath `./scripts/generic/files`.
+1. Fork this repo, run `pnpm i` in the main directory to install dependencies and create a new `files` folder matching this filepath `./scripts/generic/files`.

 2. Place all woff and woff2 files of the chosen font within this files directory and it **must** be in the filename format as specified: